Bqa17/bq3-CS388-001/README.md

 Course Link: [CodePath Android Course](https://courses.codepath.org/courses/and102/unit/1#!labs)

-Submitted by: **Your Name Here** <!-- Replace 'Your Name Here' with your actual name -->
+Submitted by: Bruno Quinones

-**Tap Counter App** is an Android app inspired by idle tap games, allowing users to accumulate points through taps, which can be exchanged for upgrades.
+Tap Counter is an Android app inspired by idle tap games, allowing users to accumulate points through taps, which can be exchanged for upgrades.

 Time spent: **X** hours spent in total <!-- Replace 'X' with the number of hours you spent on this project -->